ryan-allan/API/1.3/CONTENTS/APPENDIX/APPENDIX_B.md

 <td>E828 Invalid request.
 You can request only by MmsID or emailID or passTemplateID and not more than one</td>
 <tr>
 <td>E303 Slide X is empty</td>
-<td>E830 Pass was not generated.
-Internal error occured</td>
+<td>E829 Custom Data Identifier is the invalid.
+Only Alphabet, Numbers or a Space is allowed</td>
 </tr>
 <tr>
 <td>E331 Image in slide X is too big</td>
-<td>E831 Pass was not generated.
-It reached its download limit</td>
+<td>E830 Pass was not generated.
+Internal error occured</td>
 </tr>
 <tr>
 <td>E332 Audio in slide X is too big</td>
-<td>E832 This Pass Template does not allow dynamic Pass Data.</td>
+<td>E831 Pass was not generated.
+It reached its download limit</td>
 </tr>
 <tr>
 <td>E333 Video in slide X is too big</td>
-<td>E833 This Pass Template is set to send Personalized Passes.
-Atleast Email or Phone or CustomDataId is required with the Pass Data</td>
+<td>E832 This Pass Template does not allow dynamic Pass Data</td>
 </tr>
 <tr>
 <td>E334 Text in slide X is too long</td>
-<td></td>
+<td>E833 This Pass Template is set to send Personalized Passes.
+Atleast Email or Phone or CustomDataId is required with the Pass Data</td>
 </tr>
 <tr>
 <td>E341 Image file in slide X is corrupted</td>